-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with these types of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-Laryngeal cancer is one of the most common head and neck cancers.
-This year, an estimated 12,260 adults (9,680 men and 2,580 women) in the United States will be diagnosed with laryngeal cancer.
+Laryngeal cancer is one of the most common types of head and neck cancer.
+This year, an estimated 13,430 adults (10,550 men and 2,880 women) in the United States will be diagnosed with laryngeal cancer.

-Each year, an estimated 2,400 adults (1,920 men and 480 women) in the United States will be diagnosed with hypopharyngeal cancer.
+Each year, an estimated 3,400 adults (2,725 men and 675 women) in the United States will be diagnosed with hypopharyngeal cancer.

 Survival rates for hypopharyngeal cancer vary based on a variety of factors, particularly the stage .
 If the cancer is found at an early, localized stage, the 5-year survival rate of people with hypopharyngeal cancer is 53%.
 If the cancer has spread to nearby areas and/or lymph nodes (stages II and III), the 5-year survival rate is 36% to 39%.
 If the cancer has spread to distant parts of the body, the 5-year survival rate is 24%.